Tracking Performance: Metrics To Determine Real Estate Agent Success

 Calculating pending commissions for a traditional split-based brokerage can be a little more complex.

-The commission percentage, referral fees, franchise fees, client fees, deductions, and other percentage-based fees will all need to be considered to calculate an accurate value of pending commissions.
+The commission percentage, referral fees, franchise fees, client fees, deductions, and other percentage-based fees will all need to be considered to calculate the accurate value of pending commissions.

 ➡️ How the total commission generated impacts your bottom line